Patreon | Donate

 I do oneway coorespondence for incarcerated folks asking for letters, for their birthdays, for the holidays, for a campaign and to bring myself joy!
 For these you can put Black and Pink address or an Anarchist Black Cross group instead of your home address if you want.

 The process is fairly simple with the biggest hurtle being how you send it.
 A document by Black and Pink of general letter writing instructions and frequently asked questions.

 How to write incarcerated folks: you can respond directly to what they shared in their letter, tell them about your life, send your hope for health and safety, be empathetic, understanding, positive, and affirmative, and help to break down the walls that invisiblize the struggles people experience while locked up.

-What we can do to support you: If you are a genderqueer Person Of Heritage that needs paper, pens, envelopes and/or stamps reach out to us for support.
-Also if your penpal requests books, calendars, images or something else sendable that you need support getting to them, reach out to us.
+What we can do to support you: We offer genderqueer Person Of Culture paper, pens, envelopes and/or stamps.
+If your penpal requests books, calendars, images or something else sendable that you need support getting to them, reach out to us.
 This is a great directory for other genderqueer incarcerated folks support organizations.

 Lists of addresses to get you started.
 To find more reach out to abolition and radical groups.

 Wire Of Hope Pen Pal List – Queer Incarcerated – Firefighter Incarcerated – Kamau Sadiki, Black Panther is requesting letters.